cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

 - Interaction with the server OS (via Python standard library).

 :::notes
-We've built something around the opposite idea.
+- We've built something around the opposite idea.
 An ubiquitous protocol (SSH) paired with an ubiquitous execution environment (Python).
 The client delivers apps to the server.

-Same stack as Ansible, which is very widely supported.
+- Same stack as Ansible, which is very widely supported.

-How do we do that?
+- How do we do that?
 :::

 # beiboot

-A tool for turning a Python interpreter into a complex interactive Python program.
+Turn a Python interpreter into a complex interactive Python program.

 The interpreter can be running in a "different environment".